 Postgraduate Information Evenings are held throughout the year, and give you the opportunity to meet academic and professional staff as well as ask questions about courses, admission and fees.
 These evenings give you a better understanding of course content and delivery, what to expect from postgraduate study as well as career outcomes.

 Our May 2019 Postgraduate Information Evenings will be running between Monday 6 May to Thursday 9 May at our Parramatta City Campus.
 If you are interested in attending, please register below.

 Make sense of who we are

-Develop your understanding through coursework, a research project, and 1,000 hours of supervised experience in clinical and other appropriate settings.
+At Western, our mandate is to develop your understanding through coursework, a research project, and 1,000 hours of supervised experience in clinical and other appropriate settings.

 Learn from the best